Water-Melon/Melon/docs/book/en/install.md

 - `--olevel=[O|O1|O2|O3|...]` The level of compilation optimization, the default is `O3`.
 The optimization is disabled if no content after `=`.

+- `--select=[all | module1,module2,...]` Selectively compile some modules.
+The default is `all` which means compiling all modules.
+Module names can be given in the document for each module.

 - `--help` Show help information